- What's new?

 Activities and resources

-A variety of trail-based activities are provided such as hiking, horseback riding, cross-country skiing and snowmobiling.
+A variety of activities are provided such as biking, canoeing, cross-country skiing, hiking, horseback riding, kayaking, snowmobiling, and 9 primitive campsites.
 The primary draws to the property are hunting, fishing and the equestrian trails and campground.

 In total, Governor Knowles provides: